phil-blain/CICE-Consortium-CICE-wiki/Testing-CICE.md

 ## Forcing Data

-The near surface data required for testing CICE can be found at the following anonymous FTP sites.
-The gx1 and gx3 directories include the grid files as well as near surface wind (u,v), temperature (t), and moisture (q) forcing fields.
+The near surface data required for testing CICE can be found at the following anonymous FTP site.
+The directory structure for CICE data is described below. gx1 and gx3 directories include the grid files as well as near surface wind (u,v), temperature (t), and moisture (q) forcing fields.
 Climatological cloud and precipitation forcing fields are available under "Additional testing data."
 Note that the user will need to extract the data from the *tar.gz files.

+_**All data:**_

+All available forcing, initial condition, and grid data for both resolutions (gx1 and gx3) are available here (19G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_all.tar.gz

+It is also possible to download only portions of the data for one or both grids.
+See below for details.

+_**grid and initial conditions:**_

+Initial conditions, grid, and kmt files are provided for each of the two grids (gx1 and gx3).
+These files are available here (24M): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_ic_grid.tar.gz

-_**gx1 data:**_
+_**gx1 forcing data:**_

-5 years (2005-2009) of data are available: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_data/
+Five years (2005-2009) of forcing data are available, which include 4x daily data for near surface fields (u_10, v_10, q_10, t_10) as well as monthly cloud forcing and precipitation fields.
+The gx1 forcing data are separated into the monthly and yearly 4x daily fields so that download sizes are more manageable.

+gx1 monthly data (16M): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_MONTHLY.tar.gz

+gx1 4x daily data for 2005 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2005.tar.gz

+gx1 4x daily data for 2006 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2006.tar.gz

+gx1 4x daily data for 2007 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2007.tar.gz

+gx1 4x daily data for 2008 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2008.tar.gz

+gx1 4x daily data for 2009 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2009.tar.gz

-If more than 5 years of data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found [here](ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_generation/gx1scrip.tar.gz).
+If more than 5 years of data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found [here](ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1scrip.tar.gz).
+These data will not be arranged in the directory structure described below and the user is responsible for arranging files appropriately.

-_**gx3 data:**_
+_**gx3 forcing data:**_

-1 year (1997) of data are available: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx3_data/

-_**Additional testing data:**_

-climatological cloud and precip data are available: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/other_files/

-_**FTP from the command line:**_

-To access these files from the command line instead of the URLs listed above:

-$ ftp ftp.cgd.ucar.edu

-$ Name: [anonymous]

-$ Password: [user's email address]

-$ cd /archive/Model-Data/CICE/

-Then use standard ftp commands to obtain the relevant files from these subdirectories.
+One year (1997) of forcing data are available, which include 4x daily data for near surface fields (u_10, v_10, q_10, t_10, dn_10) as well as monthly cloud forcing, precipitation, and shortwave down radiation fields.
+All gx3 forcing data are available here (428M): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx3_all.tar.gz

 _**Directory structure:**_

 An example of how testing data is organized follows.
 We recommend setting up a similar path structure.
-You will need to set up your own inputdata path, but the organization of directories below that should follow the structure below and should automatically unpack as so from the *.tar.gz files off the ftp site.
+You will need to set up your own 'inputdata' path, but the organization of directories below that should follow the structure below and should automatically unpack as so from the *.tar.gz files off the ftp site.

 inputdata = '/glade/p/cesm/pcwg_dev/'